 Breakthrough increases educational opportunity by focusing on the development of both students and teachers.
-Through academic enrichment and college preparation, Breakthrough prepares students who have limited educational opportunities to attend and succeed at competitive high schools and four-year colleges.
+Through academic enrichment and college access, Breakthrough prepares students who have limited educational opportunities to attend and succeed at competitive high schools and, ultimately, to envision themselves at four-year colleges.
 Simultaneously, Breakthrough develops future educators by providing professional teaching experiences to college students through its selective residency programs.

-Founded in 1995, Breakthrough of Greater Philadelphia is a ten-year academic enrichment program that builds a path from middle school to college graduation for underserved students from Philadelphia’s public, parochial, and charter schools.
+Founded in 1995, Breakthrough of Greater Philadelphia (Breakthrough Philly) is a year-round academic enrichment program that builds a path from middle school to college graduation for underserved students from Philadelphia’s public, parochial, and charter schools.

 Breakthrough also inspires talented high school and college students to become educators and engaged citizens by giving them responsibility for teaching in its programs.

 Breakthrough believes in the power of education to radically change young peoples’ lives.
 We believe the middle school years are the critical crossroads where students make choices that will dramatically affect their futures.
 We are passionate in our belief that every child deserves access to an excellent education and the encouragement to succeed.

 Breakthrough celebrates excellence.
 The spirit of celebration is energetic, enthusiastic, and contagious.
 Young people, who would ordinarily downplay their interest in academics, discover that not only is it “cool to be smart,” but that learning is fun.
 And, aspiring professionals realize the many rewards of teaching and mentoring a group of bright and lively young people.

 Breakthrough of Greater Philadelphia launches talented students, beginning in middle school, on a path to college success and inspires outstanding college students to pursue careers in education.

 Breakthrough of Greater Philadelphia is different from other college success programs in many ways: